 a document may show an abbreviation of the title of the proceeding which is sufficient to identify the proceeding.

-(2) The Registrar may refuse to file or accept a document to which paragraph (1) applies if it does not comply with the provisions of that paragraph, and the costs of the document may be disallowed upon taxation.
+(2) The Registrar may refuse to file or accept a document to which subrule (1) applies if it does not comply with the provisions of that subrule, and the costs of the document may be disallowed upon taxation.

-(3) A typewritten copy of a document to which paragraph (1) applies shall not be filed, registered or marked as an office copy unless it is a first black ink copy.
+(3) A typewritten copy of a document to which subrule (1) applies shall not be filed, registered or marked as an office copy unless it is a first black ink copy.

 (4) Any notice, request or consent required or allowed by these Rules may not be given orally except with the leave of the Court.